Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Preprocessing

 and its canonical variable order in Figure~\ref{fig:free-connex-view-tree}.
 We construct the view tree bottom-up as follows.
-At $C$, we create the view $V_C(A,B)$ that aggregates away the bound variable $C$ but keeps its ancestors $A$ and $B$ to define views up in the tree.
-At $D$, we do not aggregate it away since it is free.
-The view at $D$ would be the same as $S(A,B,D)$, so we do not create it; similarly, no view is created at $E$.
+At $C$, we create the view $V_C(A,B)$ that aggregates away the bound variable $C$ but keeps its ancestors $A$ and $B$ to define views up in the tree. {Since $D$ is free and has only one child, we skip creating a view at $D$; see the first case in Line 4 of \textsc{NewVT} from Figure~\ref{fig:view_creation}.} Similarly, no view is created at $E$.
 At $B$, we create the view $V_B(A,D) = V_C(A,B), S(A,B,D)$, which keeps $D$ as it is free and $A$ as the ancestor of $B$.
 At $A$, we create the views $V_A(A) = V_B(A,D), T(A,E)$ in the static case and $V_A(A) = V'_B(A), T'(A)$ in the dynamic case, where $V'_B(A) = V_B(A,D)$ and $T'(A) = T(A,E)$.
 Each view can be computed in linear time by aggregating away variables and semi-join reduction.
-The result of $Q$ can be enumerated using $V_A(A)$, $V_B(A,D)$, and $T(A,E)$ with constant delay. \end{example}
+The result of $Q$ can be enumerated using $V_A(A)$, $V_B(A,D)$, and $T(A,E)$ with constant delay. \end{exa}